-Under the ABL agreement, we have a five year credit facility on a revolving basis, subject to availability under a borrowing base consisting of eligible accounts receivable and eligible inventory.
-The line is available for issuance of letters of credit to a specified limit of \$10.0 million.
-We pay a customary commitment fee based upon the amount of the facility available but unused.
+Under the ABL, we have a five year credit facility on a revolving basis, subject to availability under a borrowing base consisting of eligible accounts receivable and eligible inventory.
+The ABL is available for issuance of letters of credit to a specified limit of \$10.0 million.
+We pay a commitment fee in the range of 0.25% - 0.375% on the amount of facility available, but unused.
+We can elect to base the interest rate on various base rates plus specific spreads depending on the amount of borrowings outstanding.
+We currently pay interest on ABL borrowings at a floating rate based upon LIBOR plus 1.25%.